-You’ve created the perfect meditation space: the walls are painted a relaxing light blue, the music is soft and dreamy and you’ve picked out the ideal cushion to support you.
+You’ve created the perfect meditation space: the walls are painted a restful light blue, the music is soft and dreamy and you’ve picked out just the right cushion to sit on.
 What’s missing?
-A beautiful fragrance that soothes body and soul.
+A carefully selected fragrance to soothe and relax body, mind and soul.

 The serenity of scent